Oren Patashnik

 In 1985, Patashnik created the bibliography-system, BibTeX, in collaboration with Leslie Lamport, the creator of LaTeX.
 LaTeX is a system and programming language for formatting documents, which is especially designed for mathematical documents.
 BibTeX is a widely used bibliography-formatting tool for LaTeX.

-In 1988, Patashnik assisted Ronald Graham and Donald Knuth in writing Concrete Mathematics: A Foundation for Computer Science, an important mathematical publication and college textbook.
+Patashnik assisted Ronald Graham and Donald Knuth in writing the 1988 textbook Concrete Mathematics: A Foundation for Computer Science.